JD: Jewelry Design

 2 credits; 1 lecture and 2 lab hours

-Students study the symbolic meaning and economic rationale for jewelry in society, and are introduced to the science of appraising jewelry.
-They learn stylistic differences, and the causes and factors behind them, and how styles are influenced by social and political events.
+Study of the symbolic meaning as well as the economic rationale for jewelry in society, along with an introduction to the appraisal sciences.
+Students will be exposed to stylistic differences, the reasons for them, and how styles are influenced by social and political events.

 JD 174 — Jewelry Fabrications I